 succeed

--And the need to integrate the 'holding environment' within a systems framework ©
+-And the need to integrate the 'holding environment' within a coaching systems framework ©

-(includes extracts from new text book 'Behavioral Coaching' by Zeus and Skiffington -published and copyrighted by McGraw-Hill, New York)
+Coaching System and Coaching Models -extracts from 'Behavioral Coaching' by Zeus and Skiffington -published by McGraw-Hill, New York)

 The Holding Environment -a Definition